gersteinlab/MOAT/README.txt

 Usage: run_moat --algo=s --parallel=[y/n] -n=[number of permutations] --width=[width of whole genome bins] --min_width=[minimum width of whole genome bins] --fasta=[reference genome FASTA file directory] --blacklist_file=[blacklist file] --vfile=[variant file] --out=[output directory] --ncpu=[number of parallel CPU cores to use] --3mer=[y/n] --covar_file=[covariate signal file 1] [--covar_file=[covariate_signal_file_2] ...]

-MOATsim is a somatic variant simulator that produces [n] permutations of the input [variant file].
+MOAT-s is a somatic variant simulator that produces [n] permutations of the input [variant file].
 Like MOAT-v, it divides the human genome into bins of size [width of whole genome bins]. [width] controls the size of the local genome context, in which we assume the covariates affecting the background mutation rate are more or less constant.
-The [min_width] parameter influences what MOATsim will do when it produces bins less than [width], which can happen at the ends of chromosomes, or if a blacklist region is encountered as defined in the [blacklist file].
-If the bin's size is higher than [min_width], MOATsim will proceed with the bin as is.
+The [min_width] parameter influences what MOAT-s will do when it produces bins less than [width], which can happen at the ends of chromosomes, or if a blacklist region is encountered as defined in the [blacklist file].
+If the bin's size is higher than [min_width], MOAT-s will proceed with the bin as is.
 Otherwise, it will attempt to merge the bin with an adjoining neighbor bin to avoid having a bin size below [min_width].
 If there are no adjoining neighbors available, the bin will be deleted.

 Bins are clustered using k-means clustering based on the similarity of their covariate signal profiles derived from the [covariate signal files].
-At least one such file must be provided when invoking MOATsim.
+At least one such file must be provided when invoking MOAT-s.
 If [3mer] is set to [y]es, the variants from the [variant file] are relocated within their cluster's bins to locations with the same trinucleotide identity as their original sites.
 If [3mer] is set to [n]o, new locations are chosen uniformly over all nucleotides in the bin cluster.
 Trinucleotide identities are derived from the sequence data imported from the [reference genome FASTA file directory].
 The [n] permuted variant datasets are produced as [n] files in the [output directory].

 The [parallel] flag indicates whether to use the OpenMPI-accelerated version [y] (recommended) or the much slower single CPU version [n].
 Finally, the [ncpu] option gives the user control over the number of CPU cores to use in the parallel version.
-This parameter can be omitted, in which case MOATsim will automatically use all available CPU cores.
+This parameter can be omitted, in which case MOAT-s will automatically use all available CPU cores.
 This can also be achieved by setting --ncpu to MAX.
 Alternatively, the user can specify any number between 2 and the maximum number of cores available.

-NOTE: MOATsim relies on the "bigWigAverageOverBed" program to generate the covariate signal profiles for the whole genome bins.
+NOTE: MOAT-s relies on the "bigWigAverageOverBed" program to generate the covariate signal profiles for the whole genome bins.
 The 64-bit Linux version is provided with the MOAT distribution, but if you need another version, other versions are available from:

 http://genome.ucsc.edu/goldenpath/help/bigWig.html (scroll to end of page)